facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 When using [`EXTMATCH`](#extmatch) patterns, patterns will be returned with capturing groups around the groups:

-While in regex patterns like `#!py r'(a)+'` would capture only the last character, even though multiple where matched, we wrap the entire group to be captured: `#!py '+(a)'` --> `#!py r'((a)+)'`.
+While in regex, patterns like `#!py r'(a)+'` would capture only the last character, even though multiple where matched, we wrap the entire group to be captured: `#!py '+(a)'` --> `#!py r'((a)+)'`.

 ```pycon3